Saudi Arabian Airlines Logo PNG

 The first primary color of the Saudi Arabian Airlines emblem is dark green.
 It echoed the tone of the country’s flag and coat of arms, demonstrating prosperity and comfort.

-In the modern logo, the preference is given to gold and blue.
+In the modern logo, gold and blue are preferred.
 The first shade conveys the company’s income and shows that passengers here fly with royal comforts.
 The blue is a prototype of the sky.